 Global Scholars Program

 The Global Scholars Program is a four-year course of study examining different regions of the world, global leaders, pertinent issues, and politics.
 Students engage in relevant discussions and develop critical-thinking skills.
 Students in Global Scholars learn foundational knowledge about the world, global issues, and international relations.
 Students in Global Scholars 2/3 study in-depth pressing global issues.
-During the 2012/2013 academic year, students will study and/or develop policy positions on the Middle East after the Arab Spring, Iranian film, transborder crime in Mexico/US, the state of the oceans, the rise of Indonesia, and cybersecurity.
-Rising seniors choose one of five capstone courses: International Relations, Art History, Economic Policy, Contemporary American Politics and Society, or Law and Government.
+During the 2013/2014 academic year, students will study and/or develop policy positions on Ai Weiwei and political criticism in China, Myanmar (Burman) and Southeast Asia, NATO, foreign aid to Haiti, humanitarian intervention, threat assessment, .
+Rising seniors choose one of five capstone courses: International Relations, Art History, Economic Policy, Contemporary American Politics and Society, World Literature, or Law and Government.
 At the end of the senior year, Global Scholars must present and defend a thesis paper to a panel of faculty members.
-Graduating Global Scholars must also have had a purposeful international experience, passed a comprehensive geography exam, and completed four years of an Upper School world language.
+Graduating Global Scholars must also have had a purposeful international experience, passed a comprehensive geography exam, and completed four years of the same Upper School world language.

 Rising freshman must decide to enter the program by the end of their eighth-grade year since students completing the program will be designated Global Scholars on their transcript.